What is Twill Weave? 10 Twill Weave Derivatives

 Herringbone Twill Weave (Horizontal and vertical)

-1. This twill is produced by reversal of twill direction at a suitable interval but not as zig-zag twill.
+1. This twill is produced by the reversal of twill direction at a suitable interval but not as a zig-zag twill.

 2. Changing of direction of the warp and weft yarns.

-3. Floating condition is reversed of the previous yarn.
+3. The floating condition is reversed of the previous yarn.

 4. It is also the combination of ‘z’ and ‘s’ twill.